Breckles, St Margarets Church

 HERITAGE HIGHLIGHTS: Late Saxon/early Norman font

-The Saxon lower tower is topped by a striking octagonal upper section of stone and flint, added in the late 15th century to fulfill a bequest by Peter Payn.
-The body of the church spans is a mix of 13th and 15th century work.
+The Saxon lower tower is topped by a striking octagonal upper section of stone and flint, added in the late 15th century to fulfil a bequest by Peter Payn.
+The body of the church spans is a mix of 13th and 15th-century work.

 By far the most interesting feature of St Margarets is the superb Norman font.
 This is a square bowl set upon five round pillars.
 All four sides are beautifully carved in late Saxon or early Norman designs.
 The south and west sides are carved with a mix of foliage and carved heads.
 The carved heads are intriguing, in the style later known as Green Men, with vines issuing from the mouths of grotesque heads.